Barr under fire as Dems vow to investigate AG, call for impeachment

 DEMOCRAT WON'T RULE OUT NEW TRUMP IMPEACHMENT OVER ROGER STONE CASE

-This followed Democrats' condemnation of Barr's willingness to accept Ukraine-related information from Giuliani, prompting Nadler to wonder whether Barr is, "in league with Mr. Giuliani and his associates."
-Barr has been a lightning rod for most of his time as the top law enforcement officer in the United States, including for his handling of the former Special Counsel Robert Mueller's report on 2016 Russian election interference and decision not to charge Trump with obstruction of justice based on the report.
+This followed Democrats' condemnation of Barr's willingness to accept Ukraine-related information from Giuliani, prompting Nadler to wonder whether Barr is "in league with Mr. Giuliani and his associates."
+Barr has been a lightning rod for most of his time as the top law enforcement officer in the United States, including for his handling of the former Special Counsel Robert Mueller's report on Russia's interference in the 2016 election and his decision not to charge Trump with obstruction of justice based on the report.

-"This situation has all the indicia of improper political interference in a criminal prosecution," Senate Majority Leader Chuck Schumer wrote in a letter to DOJ Inspector General Michael Horowitz on the Stone sentencing.
+"This situation has all the indicia of improper political interference in a criminal prosecution," Senate Minority Leader Chuck Schumer wrote in a letter to DOJ Inspector General Michael Horowitz on the Stone sentencing.
 "I therefore request that you immediately investigate this matter to determine how and why the Stone sentencing recommendations were countermanded, which Justice Department officials made this decision, and which White House officials were involved."

 Some on the left have even called for Barr's impeachment, including MSNBC legal analyst Glenn Kirschner, who tweeted before the Stone developments last week that Barr has lied "to Congress, he lied about the Mueller report, he refuses to investigate obvious crimes by the administration, he is conflicted out of many matters but refuses to recuse."